-- a) Professional behaviors such as accountability, responsibility, and promptness are expectations of all nursing students.
-These behaviors are monitored by faculty in each course whereas consistent patterns of unprofessional behavior will be documented and addressed with students through action plans.
-Failure to meet professional behavior expectations may affect progression and retention in the nursing program. - b) Evidence of any of the following behaviors, which will be documented and kept in the student's file, may result in verbal admonition, written warning, reduction in course grade, failure and/or dismissal from the program.
-The following is a list of examples but not limited to: - 1) Unsafe practice (i.e., acts of commission or omission that place a client in serious jeopardy) - 2) Being under the influence of any substance that impairs performance - 3) Falsification of records (academic, clinical medical records, or records documenting attendance and completion of course objectives) - 4) Willful harassment, abuse or intimidation of a client, peer, faculty, clinical agency personnel or staff either physically, verbally or non-verbally - 5) Academic dishonesty (e.g., cheating, lying, plagiarism, falsification of records) - 6) Stealing - 8) Violation of confidentiality as outlined by HIPAA: Discussion of clients in public areas - 9) Consistent pattern of lack of preparation for clinical laboratory - 10) Persistent lateness or absence for clinical laboratories - 11) Failure to attend course at beginning of semester or to attend clinical orientations without a valid reason and prior notification - 12) Lack of courtesy and decorum in the classroom, clinical practicum, or community - 13) Inappropriate dress in the clinical laboratory and on-campus clinical laboratory - 14) Poor personal hygiene in the clinical laboratory and on-campus clinical laboratory - 15) Rudeness or disruptive behavior during class sessions, clinical practicum or on-campus clinical laboratory - 16) Failure to keep appointments with faculty
+A) Professional behaviors such as accountability, responsibility, and promptness are expectations of all graduate nursing students.
+Faculty in reach course monitors these behaviors whereas consistent patterns of unprofessional behavior will be documented and addressed with students through action plans.
+Failure to meet professional behavior expectations may affect progression and retention in the graduate program.

+B) Evidence of any of the following behaviors, which will be documented and kept in the student's file, may result in verbal admonition, written warning, reduction in course grade, failure and/or dismissal from the program.
+The following is a list of examples but not limited to:

+- 1. Unsafe practice (i.e. acts of commission or omission that place a client in serious jeopardy). - 2.
+Being under the influence of any substance that impairs performance. - 3.
+Falsification of records (i.e. academic, clinical medical records, or records documenting attendance and completion of course objectives). - 4.
+Willful harassment, abuse or intimidation of a client, peer, faculty, clinical agency personnel or staff either, physically, verbally or non-verbally. - 5.
+Academic dishonesty (i.e. cheating, lying, plagiarism, falsification of records). - 6.
+Stealing - 7.
+Violation of confidentiality as outlined by HIPAA (e.g. discussion of clients in public areas, release of protected patient health information). - 8.
+Consistent pattern of lack of preparation for clinical practicum. - 9.
+Persistant lateness or absence for clinical practicum. - 10.
+Failure to attend clinical orientation and/or on-site intensives without a valid reason and prior notification. - 11.
+Lack of courtesy and decorum in the classroom, clinical practicum or community. - 12.
+Inappropriate dress in the clinical setting. - 13.
+Poor personal hygiene in the clinical setting. - 14.
+Rudeness or disruptive behavior during class sessions or in the clinical practicum. - 15.
+Failure to keep appointments with faculty.
 S5.2 Grading Policies